 To actively engage students in their own educational process and improve their academic performance as measured by MCAS and other assessment tools:

-All students will read critically and with comprehension
+All students will read critically and with comprehension.

 All students will communicate and reflect effectively through writing, speaking, and presenting.

-All students will develop critical thinking skills
+All students will develop their critical thinking skills.

-All students will solve problems effectively
+All students will learn to effectively solve problems.

-All students will understand how common themes connect across disciplines and are applied outside the classroom
+All students will understand how common themes connect across disciplines and are applied outside the classroom.

 All academic classes are designed to support either Small group, College Preparatory, or Honors instructions.

 Advanced placement (AP) instruction challenges students to work at a college level.